 They often begin during early childhood and chronologically detail key events throughout their life.
 Autobiographies usually include information about where a person was born and brought up, their education, career, life experiences, the challenges they faced, and their key achievements.

-One of the main differences between an autobiography and a biography is that autobiographies tend to be more subjective.
+One of the main differences between an autobiography vs. a biography is that autobiographies tend to be more subjective.
 That’s because they are written by the subject, and present the facts based on their own memories of a specific situation, which can be biased.

 Examples of famous autobiographies include: